complxalgorithm/TweetKeywordMapper/README.md

 Once the program is downloaded onto your machine and all of the requirements are met, you can now run the program.
 Support is available to run the program as the <em>tweetkeywordmapper</em> Python package, or by using the <em>tkm</em> shell script.
 Both of these support four argument/parameter options.

 #### Python
 The program runs as the <em>tweetkeywordmapper</em> package.
-The program accepts a single argument with one of four options: search, read, counts, or help.
+The program accepts up to two arguments with one of five options: search, read, counts, create, or help.
+If two arguments are used, create <em>must be</em> one of them.
 ```
 username ^ TweetKeywordMapper => python3 tweetkeywordmapper -h
-usage: python3 tweetkeywordmapper [-s] [-r] [-c] [-h]
+usage: python3 tweetkeywordmapper [-s] [-r] [-c] [-f] [-h]

 Search/Import Tweet data from US states with a keyword, then map the count results.
+- search and read will run mapper.py to map the results after state counts are totaled.
+- if you want to use two parameters, -f must be one of them.

 optional arguments:
   -s, --search  search Twitter for Tweets containing a specific keyword, then map results
   -r, --read    import Tweet data from a CSV/XLSX file, then map results
   -c, --counts  tally the count for each unique value of a specified field from a CSV/XLSX file
+  -f, --create  create a CSV or XLSX file to use for writing and importing Tweet data
   -h, --help    display usage information
 ```